MV10/mv10.github.io/_posts/2018-08-07-serialization-encapsulated-enumeration-classes.md

 public class Enumeration<T> : IEnumerationJson, IComparable
 ```

-Next we add the implementations of the two interface methods.
+Next we add the implementations of the two interface methods called by the converter.

 ```c#
 public virtual object ReadJson(string jsonValue)